 Specialty Area: Curriculum Studies & Curriculum Theories; University-Community-School Partnerships; Diversity and Justice Issues in Education; Research Methodology (Qualitative Research, Narrative Research)

 CV Link: Moon CV

-Seungho Moon, EdD, is an associate professor in Teaching and Learning.
-His research and passion center on releasing the social imagination for promoting equity and justice in education by interrogating interdisciplinary knowledge in Curriculum Studies and transnational theories.
-Projects in this vein encompass investigating cutting-edge discourse in curriculum and community-school-university partnerships, developing innovative research methodologies, and advancing cross-cultural conversation in the field of Curriculum Studies.
+Seungho Moon, EdD, is a Professor of Curriculum Studies in the Teaching and Learning Program.
+His research and passion center on releasing the social imagination for promoting equity and justice in education.
+Dr. Moon investigates cutting-edge discourse in curriculum and community-school-university partnerships.
+He also develops innovative research methodologies, and advances trans-cultural conversation in the field of Curriculum Studies.

 “Look at things as if they could be otherwise…” (Maxine Greene)